-California regulators had said they were confident about self-driving technology when they gave Cruise’s self-driving cars permission to operate a robotaxi service in San Francisco.
+California regulators said they were confident in self-driving technology when they granted Cruise’s self-driving cars permission to operate a robotaxi service in San Francisco.
 But The Washington Post reports the permit came two months before the serious accident.
-The approval Cruise received was crucial for the self-driving car industry because it expanded one of the biggest test cases in the world for such technology.
+The approval Cruise received was crucial to the self-driving car industry because it expanded one of the largest test cases for such technology.

 However, the pedestrian accident on Oct.
 2 and the manner in which Cruise initially misrepresented facts about that crash has officials rethinking the approval they handed out.
-Two days after the DMV suspended Cruise’s driverless permits following that pedestrian accident, the company has said it would suspend all driverless operations in the country to examine its process and earn back public trust.
+Two days after the DMV suspended Cruise’s driverless permits following that pedestrian accident, the company said it would suspend all driverless operations nationwide to review its processes and rebuild public trust.

 A Misrepresentation of Vehicle Safety?

 According to the Post’s report, the accident happened on the night of Oct.
 2 at a busy intersection in San Francisco.
 A human-driven car initially rammed into the female pedestrian as she stepped into the roadway.
 She then rolled onto the windshield of that car before she was flung into the path of the Cruise driverless car.
 The human-driven car fled the scene.
-In the initial video that Cruise showed media outlets, the Cruise vehicle appeared to brake as soon it made impact with the woman, after which the video ended.
+In the initial video that Cruise showed to media outlets, the Cruise vehicle appeared to brake immediately upon impact with the woman, after which the video ended.

 Cruise spokespersons said they had no additional footage to share and that the driverless vehicle “braked aggressively to minimize the impact.”
 However, it later came to light that Cruise did not present the whole story.
-First responders who were at the scene noted a trail of blood from the point of impact with the woman to where the driverless vehicle stopped – about 20 feet away.
-The Cruise vehicle had dragged with the woman pinned underneath for about 20 feet, an action that may have worsened her injuries.
+First responders who were at the scene noted a trail of blood from the point of impact with the woman to where the driverless vehicle stopped—about 20 feet away.
+The Cruise vehicle had dragged the woman, pinned underneath, for about 20 feet, an action that may have worsened her injuries.

 In their move to revoke Cruise’s driverless permits, the DMV said the company’s vehicles are “not safe for the public’s operation” and determined that Cruise misrepresented information “related to the safety of the autonomous technology.”
 The National Highway Traffic Safety Administration (NHTSA) has also opened an investigation into Cruise after reports that its vehicles may not have exercised appropriate caution around pedestrians in the roadway.